planetlearning/planetlearning.github.io/pages/vi/firststeps.md

 2. You should search for Courses and Resources under Collection **Planet Learning** and take those Courses and Resources

 ## Step 8 - Try Angular

+Go through Course in Planet which will walk through starting new angular project.

 ## Step 9 - Join the team